cs6213/tlaplus-examples/README.md

 # TLA+ Examples

-This repository contains basic examples of systems specifications written in TLA+ and PlusCal.
+This repository contains basic examples of systems specifications written in TLA+ and PlusCal, as well as their model configurations for checking using VSCode TLA+ plugin.

 ## Software Prerequisites